ikmolbo/MCP-email-server/MCP_GUIDE_ARCHITECTURE.md

 # MCP Server Architecture Guide

+IMPORTANT: when you build a tool, be sure to add prompt templates for the tool, with examples for relevant use cases.

 This guide provides a comprehensive overview of how to build Model Context Protocol (MCP) servers using a modular and maintainable architecture.
 The structure presented here is based on best practices and real-world implementation experience.

 ## What is an MCP Server?